ScottLogic/blog/_posts/2026-04-13-open-source-is-not-one-size-fits-all-find-your-fit.md

 ---
-title: 'Why Open Source Isn’t One-Size-Fits-All—and How to Find Your Fit'
+title: 'Open Source Is Not One-Size-Fits-All — Find Your Fit'
-date: 2026-04-10 08:18:00 Z
+date: 2026-04-13 08:18:00 Z
 categories:
 - Open Source
 tags:
-- open-soure
+- open-source
 - contributions
 summary: Developers often feel stuck in repetitive roles, and open source provides a powerful path to break that cycle by offering real-world opportunities to learn, collaborate, and grow.
 This article shares the author’s journey—from an initial failed attempt to a successful, well‑aligned project—to show why choosing the right open-source fit makes all the difference.
 author: smendis-scottlogic
 ---

 Feeling stuck in your day job?
 Tinkering with the same libraries, juggling different versions, or endlessly maintaining old code?
 You’re not alone.
 I’ve been there.
 When I worked as a developer in software product companies, I felt truly alive and curious only when I changed roles and faced new challenges.
-In consultancy, things moved too fast for deep learning—leaving me stagnant.
+In consultancy, things moved too fast to go deep—leaving me stagnant.

 This feeling isn’t uncommon.
 Talk to experienced engineers at meetups or your workplace, and you’ll find almost everyone has felt like a “frog in the well” at some point in their career.

 ## Beyond the Bubble

 There are many ways to break out of this bubble without constantly changing jobs.
 One path that often comes up is contributing to open source projects.
-It’s frequently seen as a go-to way to learn, explore, and grow—but in my experience, it’s not quite that simple.
+It’s frequently seen as a go-to way to learn, explore, and grow—and it absolutely can be.
+The key is finding the right fit.

 Maybe you’ve wanted to try a new role but never had the chance.
 Maybe you’ve wanted to explore a new language or framework.
 Open source can offer those opportunities—on real projects that people actually use, not just small hobby experiments that fade away.

-But as I’ve learned, it’s not a one-size-fits-all solution.
-And figuring out whether it works for you is just as important as jumping in.

 Along the way, you’ll discover that contributing to open source: